 Saint-Martin-de-Ré ramparts

 Île de Ré was made for cycling: it’s flat, idyllic and crisscrossed with 60-plus miles of marked trails.
-You’ll find bike-hire shops in most villages; try YooToo in Saint-Martin-de-Ré, and grab a cycle map from the tourist information centre.
-Tackle the hour-long, impossibly scenic ride to Baleines lighthouse from the capital or, if you’re short on time, follow the 45-minute triangular route between the three main towns – Saint Martin, La Flotte and Le Bois Plage.
+Don’t worry about trying to bring your wheels with you on holiday; you’ll find bike-hire shops in most villages.
+Try YooToo in Saint-Martin-de-Ré and grab a cycle map from the tourist information centre.

-Take a leisurely hack on horseback
+Take a hack on horseback

 For a break from bikes, try a different sort of saddle: horse riding.
 It’s incredibly enchanting to canter through fragrant pine forests and along windswept beaches, trot down lanes choked with honeysuckle, and pause by salt marshes dotted with rare birds.
-Sign up for a hack with Moulin Moreau or Equipassion in La Flotte Île de Ré.

 Climb the lighthouse